 I started getting published when I was 12, studied journalism at Northern Illinois University, then went to work as a news reporter…eventually for Scripps Howard, where I managed their Western Kentucky bureau.
 Getting itchy feet, I moved to Wisconsin and went to work for TSR, Inc., the then-producers of the Dungeons & Dragons game.
 I dipped my itchy feet into the fiction pool and wrote Dragonlance novels for several years.

-I’ve written three dozen SF, fantasy, and adventure novels, more short stories than I care to count, and has edited magazines and anthologies.
+I’ve written forty SF, fantasy, mystery, and adventure novels, more short stories than I care to count, and I’ve edited magazines and anthologies.

-But now it’s all about mysteries…thrillers, suspense and uncozy-cozies.
-I had to change genres 'cause my feet were itching again and I needed to do something different.
+Right now it’s all about mysteries…thrillers, suspense and uncozy-cozies.
+I had to change genres from SF and fantasy ’cause my feet were itching again and I needed to do something different.